FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 # Interaction with existing EAP types

-As the provisioning identifer is used within EAP, it necessarily has interactions with, and effects on, the various EAP types.
+As the provisioning identifier is used within EAP, it necessarily has interactions with, and effects on, the various EAP types.
 This section discusses those effects in more detail.